Historical Markers in Ozaukee County, Wisconsin

 Ozaukee County Timeline

-This timeline provides a concise overview of the key events in the history of Ozaukee County, Wisconsin.
+This timeline provides a condensed summary of the historical journey of Ozaukee County, Wisconsin.

 - 1835: Treaty of Chicago opens the area for settlement